Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

 \begin{proposition} Let $(\Gamma,f)$ be a rigid tropical map as above and let $(\Gamma',f')$ be a deformation of it, meeting the same stationary descendant constraints.
 Then, the image of $f$ coincides with the image of $f'$. \end{proposition}

-\begin{proof} By the lemmas in the previous section, we see that $(\Gamma,f)$ must be trivalent and of genus $0$ away from its marked ends.
-Thus, the only deformations of $(\Gamma,f)$ occur locally near a vertex of high valency or genus.
-We will show that locally near such a vertex, no deformation that changes the image of $f$ can meet the stationary descendant conditions.
+\begin{proof} As a consequence of Proposition~\ref{lem-cyclesvisible} in the previous section, any rigid curve $(\Gamma,f)$ must be trivalent and of genus $0$ away from its marked ends and flat horizontal cycles.
+Moreover, if $W$ is a vertex of $\Gamma$ without a marking and with high valency, then the image curve at $f(W)$ is still trivalent.
+We will show that locally near a vertex of $\Gamma$, no deformation that changes the image of $f$ can meet the stationary descendant conditions.

+In the first instance, examine a vertex $W$ without a marking but with high valency as above.
+Then $W$ is connected by a flat horizontal cycle to a vertex $V$ that does carry a descendant.

 Assume that $\Gamma$ has a single vertex $V$ of genus $g$, supporting a marked point, and having valency $r$.
-Let $k$ be the power of the descendant attached to the marking.
-Then we have the equality $r-3+g = k$.
+Let $\ell$ be the power of the descendant attached to the marking.
+Then we have the equality $r-3+g = \ell$.

 The image of $f$ is dual to a Newton polygon $\Delta_f$ with at most $r$ sides and at least $g$ interior lattice points.
 The deformations of $(\Gamma,f)$ that change the image correspond to a subdivision $\Delta_f'$ of the Newton polygon $\Delta_f$.
 Recall that the $2$-dimensional polygons contained in the subdivision $\Delta_f'$ are dual to the vertices in the deformed tropical (image) curve.
 Moreover, the genus of each such vertex is equal to the number of interior lattice points.
 In order to meet the descendant condition, we must produce a subdivision $\Delta_f'$ such that for some vertex $V'$ dual to a polygon in the subdivision, we achieve the equality